teachingaway/teachingaway.github.io/_posts/2014-06-19-Alice-v-CLS-Bank-Supreme-Court-on-Software-Patents.md

 ---
 layout: post
 title: "The Supreme Court on Software Patents."
 summary: "In Alice v.
-CLS Bank, the Supreme Court invalidated a patent on software for intermediated business transactions, finding that it was a mere abstract idea.
-But the Court doesn't provide a clear test for 'abstractness.' "
+CLS Bank, the Supreme Court invalidates a software patent for intermediated settlement, finding that it was a mere abstract idea. "
 tags: [patent litigation, software patents]
 author: adler
 image: